akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/index.md

 Having said that you might think: *OK, let's use these services and connect Alfresco with Liferay.
 That's no rocket science!*

 You surely could.
 But thinking a little bit further you might want to reuse your connection components.
-You might want to have some system-independent businesslogic or workflow tooling to make everything part of a business process.
+You might want to have some system-independent business logic or workflow tooling to make everything part of a business process.
 Or you may have the need to connect more than two systems to build the solution.

 That's where [Apache Camel](https://en.wikipedia.org/wiki/Apache_Camel) and [Red Hat Fuse](https://en.wikipedia.org/wiki/Fuse_ESB) come into the game for designing a shiny middleware.